agourlay/omnibus/README.md

 **This is still a work in progress, any API is likely to change**

-## Classic bus features
+## REST & Hypertext Application Language

+Omnibus follows the [HAL JSON](http://stateless.co/hal_specification.html) to exposes its resources.

+It simply means that the REST API is easily discoverable.

-Let's demonstrate some basic commands using Curl.
+Let's demonstrate what it means with some basic commands using CURL.

 Topics are trees, you can create them simply with a POST request.